 Everything about Formula 1 seems like it was lifted straight from a movie, but in reality, the amateur racing circuits are a far cry from the private jet lifestyle of the Monaco crowd.
 Even though you know to expect a less glamorous event, when you arrive, the actual lack of glamour can really take you by surprise.

 From changing into your overalls in a Portaloo or eating your lunch sat on a spare tyre, you will need to have a real love of racing to put yourself through it.

 You better hope that you are a morning person, because if you aren’t you will need to change that.
 Your allotted sign-on times will depend on when your practice/qualifying session kicks off, which can be as early as 7am.
 Since you will be racing all over the country, sometimes you will have to wake up at the crack of dawn to make it to your race on time.

-V12 has some of the best used cars the UK has to offer.
+V12 is a leading used car dealership with multiple locations through the UK.
 So, if you need a new car for your day-today as well as the race track, pay us a visit.